Feature Setup...

 GATEWAY LINKING

-To establish the link, select your “Link” memory, key up and give your callsign.
-The repeater will reply with a “Remote System Linked” message.
-Switch to your “Gateway QSO” memory and carry out your QSO.
-When you are ready to drop the link, key up on your “Unlink” memory.
+To establish the link, select your Link memory, key up and give your callsign.
+The repeater will reply with a "Remote System Linked" message.
+Switch to your QSO memory and carry out your QSO.
+When you are ready to drop the link, key up on your Unlink memory.
 The repeater will reply with an unlink message.
-Remember that RPT1 Call will be the same for each of these memories; RPT2 Call will be WA6IRC_G.

 URCALL: W6HRO_BL